Endodontist Huntsville AL

 You might be surprised to find out that this assumption about this helpful procedure is actually wrong.
 Root canal therapy itself isn't painful – the pain comes from the infection that makes root canal treatment necessary!

-Huntsville dentist, Dr. David King, is gentle, and he provides comfortable root canal treatment that will eliminate both your pain and your infection while also preserving your natural tooth.
+Huntsville dentist, Dr. David King, is gentle and provides comfortable root canal treatment that will eliminate both your pain and your infection while also preserving your natural tooth.

 Call us at (256) 880-1884 if you are experiencing dental pain or if you have questions about your root canal procedure.